9Boarding/CoderSchool_9Boarding/README.md

 Describes:

-You can view detail boarding house via Photo, Video, detail information (price, map embedded,...) that they share and user can comment about that post
+You can view detail boarding house via Photo, Video, detail postInformation (price, map embedded,...) that they share and user can comment about that post

 The following **required** functionality is completed:

-* [ ] User can post and find the information about the boarding house
+* [ ] User can post and find the postInformation about the boarding house
 * [ ] Allow people (who want to rent the house) view the house's info or chat with the house owner
 * [ ] People can comment or rate the post, boarding house